-Since launching my resume writing business 20 years ago, I have assisted many clients in posting resumes on-line, to electronic job boards such as MonsterJobs.com, CareerBuilder.com, and USAJobs.gov.
-When I first began this service, statistics said that only 30 percent of employers were recruiting on-line.
-This figure recently has risen to over 80 percent.
+I have assisted many clients in posting resumes online, to electronic job boards such as MonsterJobs, CareerBuilder, and USAJobs.
+When I first began this service, statistics said that only 30 percent of employers were recruiting online—very different from today!

-Tip: If you have not jumped aboard the electronic job board train yet, you must give it a try, because nearly all employers and recruiters use these tools, and so should you.
-Read these tips first to guide you generically through major job boards, while avoiding some common mistakes and safeguarding yourself against identity theft.
+Tip: If you have’t jumped aboard the electronic job board train yet, you must give it a try!
+Employers and recruiters use these tools, and so should you.
+Read these tips first to guide you generically through major job boards, while avoiding common mistakes and safeguarding yourself against identity theft.

-Congratulations on having written—or having hired a Certified Professional Resume Writer to write an interview-winning resume.
-You are ready to log in to Monster, CareerBuilder, or another job board after setting up a user identification and password combination.
+Congratulations on having written or having hired a Certified Professional Resume Writer to write an interview-winning resume.
+You’re ready to log in to Monster, CareerBuilder, or another job board after setting up a user ID and password combination.

-Tip: Memorize or store your user identification and password in a safe place.
+Tip: Memorize or store your user ID and password in a safe place.
 Also, change you password often.

-(b) In addition, your on-line resume should not show your home address or home telephone number.
-Ensure you modify your resume header information to include only your name, cell, and/or disposable e-mail address.
+(b) Your online resume should not show your home address or home telephone number.
+Modify your resume header information to include only your name, cell, and e-mail address.

-Tip: You may set up free e-mail accounts at MSN.com, Yahoo.com, and Gmail.com.
+Tip: You can set up free e-mail accounts at MSN.com, Yahoo.com, and Gmail.com.
 Use a professional-sounding name, e.g., firstname.lastname@example.org (your last name and initials) or email@example.com (your job title).

 Answering optional information blocks such as age and nationality can work against you.
 In fact, before answering any data request, determine if the information could be used against you, reserving these responses for the job interview and beyond.